pjbonestroo/PagedList/README.md

 # PagedList
-Javascript PagedList component for easily creating paginated lists in the browser
+Javascript PagedList component for easily creating paginated lists in the browser.

 PagedList is a javascript library to create html lists (or tables) with pagination and auto rendering features.
 Columns and buttons can be configured.